 A note about coeliac disease

 Coeliac disease is not a food allergy, nor is it a food intolerance.
 It is an autoimmune disease which means that the immune system (which normally protects the body from infections) mistakenly attacks itself.
 Other autoimmune diseases include type 1 diabetes, rheumatoid arthritis and some thyroid disorders.
 Coeliac disease is caused by a sensitivity to gluten.
 Gluten is a component of wheat, so it is found in foods such as bread and pasta.
-See separate leaflet called Coeliac Disease for more details.
+See the separate leaflet called Coeliac Disease for more details.
+Some people can have an intolerance to gluten, which is a different condition, and is one of the food intolerances relevant to the above leaflet.

 Egg allergy and immunisations